AgoraIO-Solutions/tb_pstnBridgeSample/VoiceAPI.md

 dialogs and event handlers from current document are preserved and new ones are merged into them (if the same dialog or event exists in new document, it will overwrite current).
 When overwriting, all dialogs and event handlers from current document are removed and new ones added.
-Variables (both global and var) are always merged.
+Variables are always merged.

 Event handlers specified in the root of the document (global) are activated when document is loaded.